Mutual Divorce Mutual Divorce

 How to File a Mutual Consent Divorce Petition?
 What Happens in the Court?

-The mutual consent divorce petition is a form of the affidavit, which the couple submits in the family court of the district.
+The divorce By mutual consent in India petition is a form of the affidavit, which the couple submits in the family court of the district.
 Once the couple files the petition, the court records statements of both the husband and wife.
 After that, divorce matters are adjourned for a span of six months.

 After six months both husband and wife will have to present themselves again in the family court for making a second motion confirming the mutual consent which was filed earlier.
 Decree of the divorce is granted by the court only after this second motion.
 Without confirming the mutual consent in the second motion decree of divorce is not granted.